Volunteer with APEGA

 Gas Sub-Council

 You turn on a gas stove.
 You turn up the thermostat.
 You fuel up your vehicle.
 To ensure these every day activities are safe, the Safety Codes Council Gas Sub-Council reviews the codes and standards that impact these aspects of life and more.
 The Gas Sub-Council members meet on a regular basis to discuss issues in the building industry and to make sure that our built environment is safe to inhabit.
 Our Gas Sub-Council members are generous volunteers who make the province a safer place.
+Successful candidates for this role will have significant (7+ years) experience working in the gas utility industry with a strong understanding of transportation and distribution of natural gas from its source to residential, commercial, and industrial consumers through pipelines and related infrastructure.

 The Impact